brakmic/Mithril_Kendo/README.md

 * Kendo UI: <a href="http://www.telerik.com/kendo-ui1" target="_blank">Telerik Homepage</a>
 * Northwind Service: <a href="http://services.odata.org/Northwind/Northwind.svc" target="_blank">Service URL (xml)</a>

-The backend service is the classic "Northwind" public service from Microsoft:

 Please note that Kendo Grid belongs to the "Professional" version of Kendo UI and therefore needs a proper license to be used.
 Therefore *I'm not providing the copyrighted scripts/styles to avoid violation of Telerik's license terms*.